AAfunian/AAfunian/README.md

 - 👋 Hi, my name is Amir Afunian.
-- 👀 I’m passionate about programming, with a current focus in C++!
+- 👀 I’m passionate about programming, with a current focus on C++!
 - 🌱 I’m a computer science student at Irvine Valley College.
 - 💞️ I’m looking forward to opportunities working in game development and software development!
 - 📫 You can reach me at amirafunian@yahoo.com!